waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Snorlax woke up!
 Battle imminent.
 - Battle Plan: Lead with Muscle.
 Use weak moves (Ice Punch/Thunderpunch) to chip.
 Try to catch with Ultra Balls.
 If failing/low health, knock it out.
 - Snorlax is blocking Diglett's Cave entrance at (34, 7).
+- Snorlax HP ~70%.
+Holding Leftovers (recovers HP).
+- Snorlax used Rollout.
+- Muscle's Thunderpunch does ~30%.
+- Strategy: Use Thunderpunch again to chip.
+If Snorlax uses Rest, prepare to catch while asleep.
+- Note: 'smart_battle_move' with current_slot=2 and target_slot=2 should safely select the current cursor position (likely Thunderpunch or Strength).